Direction Preferring Confidence Intervals: Comparison of direction preferring (marginal and conditional) CIs to standard and MP alternatives

-By construction, the direction-preferring CIs will have better sign determination for the preferred sign compared to the shortest and MP CIs.
+By construction, the direction-preferring CIs will have better sign determination for the preferred sign compared to the standard and MP CIs.
 The goal of the simulation is to quantify the increase in sign-determination, as well as the length and the minimal effect estimate.
 We adopt Tukey's point of view, in which $\theta \neq 0$.
 This implies we are interested in sign-determination with or without the exclusion of 0.
 The test statistic $Y$ is sampled from $N(\theta_i, 1)$ where $\theta_i \in \{-4, -3.95, \ldots, 4\}$.
 In the conditional setting samples are drawn from the truncated normal distribution $Y| |Y| > 1.96$.

-Three metrics are compared: the average length of the CI; the average minimal effect estimate (for $\theta > 0$ it is the average of the CI lower bound, and for $\theta < 0$ it is the average of the CI upper bound); the probability of sign determination from the CIs (i.e., the probability that the interval includes only one sign).
+Three metrics are compared: the average length of the CI; the average minimal effect estimate (for $y > 0$ it is the average of the CI lower bound, and for $y < 0$ it is the average of the CI upper bound); the probability of sign determination from the CIs (i.e., the probability that the interval includes only one sign).

 Figure \ref{fig:sim_summary} shows the results.
-The qualitative conclusions for both the conditional and marginal settings are similar.

-As expected the PP CIs have for $\theta >0$ : the same estimation of the minimal effect as the shortest CI, but with better sign determination; the same sign determination as the MP CIs, but with a much higher (more informative) minimal effect.
-On the other hand, for $\theta < 0$, the PP CIs have: higher (less informative) minimal effect that the shortest CIs, with the same sign determination; worse sign determination that the MP Cis, with the same minimal effect estimation.
+The qualitative conclusions for both conditional and marginal settings are similar.
+As expected, the \pp CIs have for $\theta >0$ : better sign determination and sign determination probability compared to the standard CI; the same sign determination probability as the MP CIs, but with a much higher (more informative) average minimal effect estimate.
+On the other hand, for $\theta < 0$, the \pp CIs have: a higher (less informative) average minimal effect estimate than the standard CIs, with the same sign determination probability; worse sign determination than the MP CIs, with slightly less informative average minimal effect estimation.

-In terms of length, due to the reversion to the shortest CIs for sufficiently large estimator value, for large values of $|\theta|$ the PP CIs have shorter length compared to the MP.
-For smaller $|\theta|$ the MP CIs is the shortest.
+Since the \pp acceptance regions revert to the standard possible ones for sufficiently large $\theta$, for large estimator values, the \pp CIs are identical to the standard CIs.
+This means that on average, for large values of $|Y|$ the \pp CIs are shorter than the MP CIs.
+For smaller values of $|Y|$ the MP CI is shorter than the standard CI.